On odd colorings of sparse graphs: Discharging part for

 $\bullet$ $c \geq 7$.
-By observing the final charge of each vertex of $G$, each vertex of $G$ is either a $c$-vertex with exactly $c$ $2$-neighbors or a $3^{-}$-vertex.
-Since a $3^{-}$-vertex has no $3^{-}$-neighbor there is no vertex in $G$ that is a neighbor of a $3$-vertex.
+By examining the final charge of each vertex in $G$, each vertex in $G$ is either a $c$-vertex with exactly $c$ $2$-neighbors or a $3^{-}$-vertex.
+Since a $3^{-}$-vertex has no $3^{-}$-neighbor, no vertex in $G$ can be a neighbor of a $3$-vertex.
 Thus, every $3^{+}$-vertex of $G$ is a $c$-vertex with exactly $c$ $2$-neighbors.